planetlabs/planet-client-python/docs/source/cli/examples.rst

 `the docs <https://developers.planet.com/docs/orders/tools-toolchains/>`_ .

-To add tool operations to your order, use the `--tools` option to specify a json-formatted file containing a list of the desired tools an their settings.
+To add tool operations to your order, use the `--tools` option to specify a json-formatted file containing an array (list) of the desired tools an their settings.

+.. note:: The json-formatted file must be formatted as an array (enclosed in square brackets), even if only specifying a single tool

 For example, to apply the 3 tools `TOAR -> Reproject -> Tile` in sequence to an order, you would create a `.json` file similar to the following::